My Online Diary

 June 18, 2024: Hi, I have no update for more than a month so I will write long haha.
 I was so busy.
 Before I went to the Philippines, I had to prepare for a presentation.
 On May 31st, I presented the results of the first aim of my dissertation.
 It was a stressful week, but thank God I was able to share the first part of my research.

-After that, I went back to my country with my friend Beth to join a medical mission and tour her around the Philippines.
+After that, I went back to my country with Beth to join a medical mission and tour her around the Philippines.
 It was another great experience with her and some friends who were my students.
 I really enjoyed the company and praise God for these wonderful people.
 We tried to give Beth a little taste of what the Philippines is like.
 I let her experience our public transportation, such as the jeepney and tricycle.
 Then, after a week, we came back to Taiwan.
 And just yesterday, she left 😢, she went back to the US.

 I wanted to share that meeting her is one of the best things that happened to me while I've been in this country.
 I knew her before from church but didn't even bother to talk to her or say hi until one day, ta-da, we became friends.
 It was just the end of last year when we became friends, and slowly we became close.
 I would say "slowly" because I was kind of reluctant to be close to other people because of the traumas from my past friendships.
 However, it turned out to be a good, happy, and healthy friendship.